All Episodes

 Following this, we'll have two events in rapid succession.

-Um there are this is the most incredible thing you've ever seen.
+This is the most incredible thing you've ever seen.

-It really, I'm trying to describe this for you because you you have this telescope that is able to now follow and track it.
+It really, I'm trying to describe this for you because you have this telescope that is able to now follow and track it.

-So right now it's a silent period that they go through, which has to be a little bit scary with the fact that they can track it.
+So, right now, it's a silent period that they go through, which has to be a little bit scary with the fact that they can track it.

-And while the image looks like it's nighttime, it is not, it is obviously daytime because this is going to splash down in the Gulf of America just off the panhandle uh near Tallahassee in in Florida.
+It is obviously daytime because this is going to splash down in the Gulf of America, just off the panhandle near Tallahassee in Florida.

-It's designed and engineered to withstand a temperature of over 3,500 degrees, uh, nearly 2,000 miles per hour, if you want to talk about speed.
+It's designed and engineered to withstand a temperature of over 3,500 degrees, nearly 2,000 miles per hour, if you want to talk about speed.

-And at about 250, well, about 553 in about a minute, they expect the launch of the first parachute, uh, and then the launch of the second and final parachute, which will slow the the spaceship as it as it then descends into splashdown, and it is still scheduled at 557 Eastern time, just as we're going off the air exactly on time, what we were told it was going to be today.
+And at about 250, well, about 553 in about a minute, they expect the launch of the first parachute and then the launch of the second and final parachute, which will slow the spaceship as it then descends into splashdown.

-Um I went through this earlier today, and the astronauts themselves will really face a lot of physical challenges upon their return.
+I went through this earlier today, and the astronauts themselves will really face a lot of physical challenges upon their return.

-It's a there was supposed to be an eight-day stay.
+There was supposed to be an eight-day stay.

-It turned into a 260, what, seven, two hundred two, I'm sorry, two hundred and eighty-six-day stay.
+It turned into a 260, what, seven, 200, I'm sorry, 286-day stay.

 And when they come back, because of the unexpected time they spent, it's going to make it that much more difficult.